philsupertramp/deploy_skipper/README.md

 * **Dry run** for debugging (verbose output shows exactly what is happening)
 * Combine with caching & notifications for maximum CI efficiency

----

-## Why You’ll Love It

-* Save hours of unnecessary deployments
-* Reduce deployment-related errors
-* Full control over what changes actually matter
-* Transparent & easy-to-read logs
-* Works on any platform with Python 3

----

 ## Contribute

 We welcome PRs, suggestions, or improvements!